muratcangencturk/prompter/README.md

 1. Add a new JSON file under `prompts/<language>/` following the structure above.
 2. Register the category in `src/main.js` with an icon, emoji and names.
 3. Provide corresponding files for other languages to offer translations.
-4. Run `npm run build` to regenerate `prompts.js` so deployments include your changes.
+4. Run `npm run build` to regenerate `prompts.js` and update `sw.js` so deployments include your changes.

 ## Development